 What is lump charcoal?

 It’s generally charred wood fuel that is not formed into uniform shapes.
-It’s natural tree limbs that are charred in a kiln.
+It’s natural tree lumber that is charred in a kiln.

 Which have more ashes: lump or briquettes?

-Briquettes have more ashes because they are pressed into forms and the lump charcoal is naturally charred tree limbs via a kiln.
+Briquettes have more ashes because they are pressed into forms and the lump charcoal is naturally charred tree lumber via a kiln.

 Which product has more consistent heat?